petrannce/Python_practicals/README.md

 12. Barcode → Barcode creation using Python
 13. Images to PDF → Images to a PDF using Python
 14. Play music → Play music using Python
+15. Area of Sphere → Area of Sphere using Python

 Events (Special Occasion Scripts)